Are you using journey mapping to design a better future-state experience and to deliver new value for your customers – with your customers?

 The past cannot be changed.
 The future is yet in your power. -Unknown

-Annette Franz is an internationally recognized customer experience thought leader, coach, consultant, and speaker.
-She’s on the verge of publishing her first book, Customer Understanding: Three Ways to Put the “Customer” in Customer Experience (and at the Heart of Your Business).
-Stay tuned for that!
-In the meantime, sign up for our newsletter for updates, insights, and other great content that you can use to up your CX game.
+Annette Franz, CCXP is an internationally recognized customer experience thought leader, coach, speaker, and author.
+In September 2019, she published her first book, Customer Understanding: Three Ways to Put the “Customer” in Customer Experience (and at the Heart of Your Business); it’s available on Amazon in both paperback and Kindle formats.
+Sign up for our newsletter for updates, insights, and other great content that you can use to up your CX game.

 Image courtesy of Pixabay.